 Pink or Red - Usually, when urine turns pink or red, this may mean that blood is present.
 The red color may also appear after eating certain foods with intense red pigment.
 If a doctor confirms this, further tests should be performed to evaluate possibilities for hepatic disorders, infections, tumors, or sometimes mercury intoxication.

 Blue/Green urine - This is not a common situation.
-This color may be a sign of a rare genetic disease, or in milder cases, you've ingested a food coloring product or a result of medicine.
+This color may signify a rare genetic disease, or in milder cases, you've ingested a food coloring product or a result of medicine.

 Whenever you see abnormal color in your urine, you must note how frequently this happens to identify whether you were consuming products with coloring.
 Some highly pigmented foods like beet, blueberries, turmeric, and certain medicines and supplements may change the color of your urine.